-Journey 2050, for example, offers everything in an easy to use, step-by-step guide so that students in grades 7-12 can explore world food sustainability from home.
-Teachers and parents can deliver the program online using lesson plans provided or assign the student-led experience option for flexible delivery.
-Virtual programs are essential these days and Nutrien has a variety of eLearning resources to offer.
+Journey 2050, for example, helps students in grades 7-12 can explore world food sustainability from home.
+Teachers and parents can deliver the program online using lesson plans provided, or choose the student-led experience option, which includes an easy-to-use, step-by-step guide.
+Virtual programs are essential these days and Nutrien offers a variety of eLearning resources.

 Employee engagement through donations and volunteering

 Fueled by our purpose to grow our world from the ground up, and driven by our desire to roll up our sleeves and lend a hand, the mobilization of Nutrien’s workforce has begun.
-We’ve expanded our volunteer program for 2020 so employees can take up to five paid days off to safely volunteer in their community.
-This could also mean virtual volunteering opportunities.
+We expanded our volunteer program for 2020 and 2021 so employees can take up to five paid days off to safely volunteer in their community – either in-person, or virtually.

-Meanwhile, our internal Grow our Community program matches up to $5,000 for each employee’s personal donations.
-Every little bit helps at a time when so many great causes are in need of a helping hand.
+Meanwhile, our internal Grow our Community program matches each employee’s personal donations, up to $5,000.
+Every little bit helps when so many great causes are in need of assistance.

 In-kind donation of PPE to support healthcare workers

-We continue to watch for opportunities to provide in-kind donations.
-Whether this is N95 masks, Tyvek suits, or the manufacturing of hand-sanitizer as some of our facilities have begun to do, the needs of the health system and our surrounding communities will continue to be closely monitored in case there is more we can do.
+To date, we have contributed over $300,000 to COVID-19 response efforts through in-kind donations.
+Whether this is N95 masks, Tyvek suits, or the manufacturing of hand-sanitizer as some of our facilities have done, the needs of the health system and our surrounding communities will continue to be closely monitored in case there is more we can do.